eheien/pymw/pymw/doc/intro.rst

 **Genetic Algorithms/Optimization Techniques**

-Genetic algorithms attempt to optimize a function with regards to a set of inputs. (more detail)
+Genetic algorithms attempt to optimize a function with regards to a set of inputs.
+In this case, master-worker parallelization may work well in evaluating each possible solution.

 -------------------------------------------
 Types of computations not suitable for PyMW
 -------------------------------------------
-**Complex parallel computations**

-with communication between workers
+PyMW is not well suited for computations with frequent communication and sharing of data between workers.

-**Master-worker computation**

-is not suited for problems where (subsets) of the problem must communicate with each other.
-Depending on the problem scale, it is best to use either MPI on a cluster, OpenMP on a multicore machine, or CUDA/OpenCL on a GPU.